rchartra/NcCut/docs/source/usage.rst

     .. code-block:: python

-        from cutview.cutview import CutView
+        from nccut.nccut import NcCut
-        CutView().run()
+        NcCut().run()

-For video walkthroughs of CutView's basic usage, refer to the :doc:`example` section.
+For video walkthroughs of NcCut's basic usage, refer to the :doc:`example` section.

 Loading a File
 --------------

-**CutView** supports .jpg, .jpeg, and .png image files and NetCDF .nc files.
+**NcCut** supports .jpg, .jpeg, and .png image files and NetCDF .nc files.
 To load the file you must either know the absolute path to your file on your system or move the files into the same directory as your code.
 In this case you can use the relative file path.

 #.
 To load an image or NetCDF file type the absolute or relative file path to your file in the file entry text box